meshtastic/firmware/README.md

 Hard resetting via RTS pin...
 ```
 6. cd into the directory where the release zip file was expanded.
 7. Install the correct firmware for your board with "device-install.sh firmware-_board_-_country_.bin".
 For instance "./device-install.sh firmware-HELTEC-US-0.0.3.bin".

+Note: If you have previously installed meshtastic, you don't need to run this full script instead just run "esptool.py --baud 921600 write_flash 0x10000 firmware-_board_-_country_.bin".
+This will be faster, also all of your current preferences will be preserved.

 You should see something like this:
 ```
 kevinh@kevin-server:~/development/meshtastic/meshtastic-esp32/release/latest$ ./device-install.sh firmware-TBEAM-US-0.1.8.bin
 Trying to flash firmware-TBEAM-US-0.1.8.bin, but first erasing and writing system information